-Due to an increase in pupil numbers, we are seeking additional Behaviour / Learning Support Mentors to work at our secondary Pupil Referral Unit, SEMH Special School and Post 16 provision on a fixed term contract for the 2020-2021 academic year.
+Due to an increase in pupil numbers, we are seeking additional Behaviour / Learning Support / SEN Mentors to work at our secondary Pupil Referral Unit, SEMH Special School and Post 16 provision.

-As a Behaviour / Learning Support Mentor, you will support the learning, achievement and development of pupils to ensure they leave school with the best possible outcomes.
-You will play a key role in supporting teachers by mentoring young people with gaps in their education or who are disaffected with education.
-They have varying learning needs and may have challenging behaviour and you will support them to make positive choices about their future.
+As a Behaviour / Learning Support / SEN Mentor, you will support the learning, achievement and development of pupils to ensure they leave school with the best possible outcomes.
+You will play a key role in supporting teachers by mentoring young people with SEMH who may also have significant gaps in their schooling or be disaffected with education.
+The pupils have varying learning needs and may have challenging behaviour and you will support them to make positive choices about their future.
 Additionally, you will provide support for offsite activities, personal development and sports programmes.

 You need to be confident and engaging with excellent interpersonal skills, so you can motivate pupils and colleagues.
 You should have good numeracy and communication skills (both written and verbal) and are able to remain calm in difficult and challenging circumstances.